Multimodal Big 6: AI-Powered Literacy Activities for K-12

 - Read the short activity idea in a square.

-- Select the text in that square to open one pre-filled CRISP builder for that exact activity.
+- Select the text in that square to open one pre-filled prompt builder based on the CRISP Framework for that exact activity.

 - Review the filled-in fields, then copy the prompt from the builder into your AI tool.